 - Ask for more information if you believe the issue does not provide all the details required to solve it

 - Suggest labels that help to categorize issues/pull-requests

 - Flag issues that are stale or that should be closed

-AgileTs uses Github as it's source of truth.
-All changes made so far and which will be made in future are and will remain publicly accessible here.
+AgileTs uses Github as its source of truth.
+All changes made so far and made in the future are and will remain publicly accessible here.

 AgileTs has two primary branches:

-The root of all your branches have to be the
+The root of all your feature branches have always to be the

 We use GitHub Issues to keep track of our bugs.
 If you would like to report any problem, take a look around and see if someone already opened an issue about it.
-If you are certain this is a new unreported bug, you can submit a bug report.
+If you are confident this is a new, unreported bug, you can submit a bug report.

 When opening a new issue, always make sure to fill out the whole issue template.
 This step is very important!
 Not doing so may result in your issue not managed in a timely fashion.
 Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.